-The Top Ten Reasons to Plan Your Estate
+Major Reasons to Plan Your Estate

 2. Allows you to give back to the people and places that have helped you.
 Again, most people leave their assets to their children in equal shares.
 Yet time and again we see children who really don't need the money or, unfortunately, don't deserve it.
 Even when they do need and deserve it, there is a place for remembering those people and institutions who have helped make you what you are today.
 There is much good that is done through local community foundations if you want to show your appreciation for what your community has done for you.
 Think of the benefits you have garnered over your lifetime from your alma mater or the depth and richness added to your life by your place of worship.
 These can be some of the most satisfying gifts you will ever make.

 4. Saves your heirs legal fees, taxes and time in settling your affairs.
 Everyone understands and wants to save fees and taxes, but what about saving time?
-By planning ahead with trusts instead of wills, you may abbreviate the settlement process, thus aiding the grieving process and allowing families to get on with their lives.
+By planning ahead with trusts instead of wills, you may abbreviate the settlement process, thus aiding the grieving process by allowing families to heal more quickly and get on with their lives.
 In addition, while assets are tied up in a lengthy estate proceeding, valuable opportunities may be lost or additional expenses incurred, such as having to maintain a home.
 With the volatility of investments today, no one can afford to have their affairs tied up for any significant amount of time.

-5. Protects your assets from being eaten up by nursing home costs.
-No estate plan is complete without a plan to protect it from having to “spend down” your assets if you have to go into a nursing home.
-Here, you may be advised on long-term care insurance or, if you don’t qualify due to medical or economic reasons, you may be looking at alternatives such as setting up trusts to protect your assets from nursing home costs or transferring assets to other family members for safekeeping.
-Does your estate plan have some form of nursing home protection?
+5. Protects your assets from being eaten up by long-term care costs.
+No estate plan is complete without a plan to protect it from having to “spend down” your assets if you need long-term care.
+Here, you may be advised on long-term care insurance or, if you don’t qualify due to medical or economic reasons, you may be looking at alternatives such as setting up trusts to protect your assets from long-term care costs or transferring assets to other family members for safekeeping.
+Does your estate plan have some form of long-term care protection?

-9. Guarantees you will be protected if you become disabled.
+7. Guarantees you will be protected if you become disabled.
 About half of all people today have a period of disability before they die.
-Without a plan, you risk getting the state's plan where they appoint a legal guardian for you who (1) may be someone you don't even know (2) may change your investments (3) may be unable to protect your assets by transferring them to other family members if you have to go into a nursing home, and (4) may make it difficult to get back control of your assets if you recover from your disability.
+Without a plan, you risk getting the state's plan where they appoint a legal guardian for you who (1) may be someone you don't even know (2) may change your investments (3) may be unable to protect your assets by transferring them to other family members if you have to go into a facility, and (4) may make it difficult to get back control of your assets if you recover from your disability.
 When you set up a revocable living trust, you create a plan for disability that avoids a guardianship proceeding, puts the persons you choose in control and allows them to transfer and protect assets.
 Again, with the high rate of disability later in life, we all need to plan for it.

-10. It gives you peace of mind so that you can get on with your life.
+8. It gives you peace of mind so that you can get on with your life.
 When you have a well thought out and executed plan you actually feel better.
 You feel safe and secure that no matter what happens you have a plan to deal with it and you have your team in place to carry it out.
 This allows you to put those concerns out of your mind and enjoy your life.